 This report presents Horsham City Council's corporate inventory for the financial year 2018/19, establishing a reliable baseline upon which to measure emissions reductions year on year.
 The inventory is presented alongside the science-derived target for Council.
 Taking lessons learned from this year's process the recommendations presented in sections 4.2 and 6.1 will support Council in standardising its corporate emissions reporting framework and adopting best practice emissions reporting protocols for corporate level emissions moving forward.
-This report and the attached corporate inventory tool and manual (see Appendix 4) will form the foundations of a robust emissions monitoring and reporting moving forward.
+This report and the attached corporate inventory tool and manual (see Appendix 4) will form the foundations of a robust emissions management system and provide Council with the tools to take carriage to their emissions monitoring and reporting moving forward.